Meniscus Injury | Symptoms, Diagnosis & Physiotherapy Treatment

-An MRI is a diagnostic procedure that uses a combination of large magnets, radio frequencies, and a computer to produce detailed images of organs and structures within the body; can often determine damage or disease in a surrounding ligament or muscle.
-The meniscus shows up as black on the MRI whereas any tears appear as white lines.
+An MRI is a diagnostic procedure that combines large magnets, radio frequencies, and a computer to produce detailed images of organs and structures within the body; it can often determine damage or disease in a surrounding ligament or muscle.
+The meniscus appears black on the MRI, whereas any tears appear as white lines.
 An MRI is 70 to 90 percent accurate in identifying whether the meniscus has been torn and how badly.
 However, meniscus tears do not always appear on MRIs.

 Meniscus tear knee injury, indicated by MRI, is classified into three grades.
-Grades 1 and 2 are not considered serious.
+Grades 1 and 2 are not considered severe.
 They may not even be apparent with an arthroscopic examination.
-Grade 3 is a true meniscus tear, and an arthroscope is close to 100 percent accurate in diagnosing this tear.
+Grade 3 is an actual meniscus tear, and an arthroscope is close to 100 percent accurate in diagnosing this tear.

 Meniscus Injury Physiotherapy Treatment

-The meniscus injury treatment the doctor recommends will depend on several factors, including the type, size, and location of the injury as well as your age, symptoms, and activity level.
+The meniscus injury treatment the doctor recommends will depend on several factors, including the type, size, and location of the injury and your age, symptoms, and activity level.

-Happily, not all meniscal tears require surgery.
-If the knee is stable, and symptoms resolve, nonsurgical treatment may suffice.
-To speed the recovery the RICE protocol can be followed.
+If the knee is stable and symptoms resolve, non-surgical treatment may suffice.
 RICE stands for Rest, Ice, Compression, and Elevation.